If a hospital negligence injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by hospital malnutrition, we can help.
 If your injuries were caused by the negligence of a doctor, nurse, midwife or other medical professional, you may be entitled to claim compensation.

 You can make a compensation claim with the help and support of a specialist clinical negligence solicitor.

 There are approximately 3 million people in the UK who are malnourished or at risk of malnutrition.
 According to figures published by the British Medical Journal, malnutrition is on the increase.

-Hospitals have a duty of care to all their patients, and must ensure that patients get enough to eat and drink.
+Every year, thousands of patients are admitted to and discharged from hospital without their malnutrition being diagnosed or treated.
+Hospitals have a duty of care to their patients and must ensure that patients get enough to eat and drink.
 This duty is not always fulfilled.
 In many cases it is the most vulnerable who are being failed by healthcare professionals, including children and the elderly.